Surgical Procedures: Surgery and Staging for Gallbladder Cancer

-- Laparoscopy: Small incisions are made into the abdomen and the surgeon will insert surgical tools into the abdomen to look for abnormalities and obtain biopsies and/or remove organs as needed.
+- Laparoscopy: Small incisions (cuts) are made into the abdomen (belly) and the surgeon will insert surgical tools into the abdomen to look for abnormalities and obtain biopsies and/or remove organs as needed.
 This procedure allows the surgeon to see if the gallbladder cancer is contained or has metastasized to other areas.

-In some cases surgery is used to treat gallbladder cancer.
+In some cases, surgery is used to treat gallbladder cancer.

 Surgical Procedures for Gallbladder Cancer

 - Open Cholecystectomy: Removal of the gallbladder through a large abdominal incision.
 This is not the preferred method when cancer is known or suspected.
-Most patients will undergo an extended cholecystectomy in these cases.
+Most patients will undergo an extended cholecystectomy (see below) in these cases.

 - Laparoscopic Cholecystectomy: Small incisions are made within the abdomen, allowing for the placement of a laparoscope (lighted tube) which gives the surgeon better visualization of the abdomen.
 This method is not used when gallbladder cancer is known or suspected.

 - Extended (Radical) Cholecystectomy: Often this is recommended for patients with gallbladder cancer to minimize the risk of disease recurrence.
-This procedure involves removing the gallbladder, a portion of the surrounding liver tissue, and several surrounding lymph nodes.
+This procedure involves removing the gallbladder, part of the surrounding liver tissue, and several surrounding lymph nodes.
 In some cases, a more extensive operation may be needed to remove a larger portion of the liver (wedge resection) or removal of an entire liver lobe (hepatic lobectomy), the common bile duct, certain ligaments, additional lymph nodes, the pancreas, the duodenum and any other areas where disease is found.

-Palliative (pain and symptom relieving) procedures include:
+Palliative (pain- and symptom-relieving) procedures include: